 SafeTREC began assessing the usage of the California Statewide Integrated Traffic Records System (SWITRS) by state and local agencies in 2003 on a project funded by the California Office of Traffic Safety (OTS).
-Specifically, the project looked at the needs of agencies to geocode and map the collisions in an efficient and simple manner.
-The lack of expertise or capabilities at many agencies did not allow any geographic analysis of traffic collisions and resulted in exorbitant consulting expenses, redundancy of various efforts, technical difficulties, inaccuracy, and other problems.
+Specifically, the project looked at the needs of agencies to geocode and map the crashes in an efficient and simple manner.
+The lack of expertise or capabilities at many agencies did not allow any geographic analysis of traffic crashes and resulted in exorbitant consulting expenses, redundancy of various efforts, technical difficulties, inaccuracy, and other problems.
 Further grants from OTS allowed SafeTREC to develop a geocoding methodology and apply it to SWITRS data statewide.
 In order to distribute the geocoded SWITRS data, a web-based data query and download application was developed with the ability to display pin maps in Google Maps.
 A second application was designed to provide a more map-centric experience with other types of data layers and spatial analysis capabilities typically seen in a Geographic Information System (GIS).
 The TIMS concept was subsequently formed to give these applications a common foundation and provide a framework for continued development in the future.

 If you are contacting us in regards to a specific problem using the tools on the site, please include a clear description of the problem and state the version of web browser you are using.
 It is also helpful to include a screenshot in order for us to diagnose any potential issue.